zveale/projects/3D Renderer/README.md

 # Information
-I have been working on this project in free time since summer 2019.
+I worked on this project from summer 2019 to summer 2020.
 Most of my projects before this one have been small 2D games so I wanted to branch out and learn what I could about 3D graphics.
 It is written in C/C++ with rendering in OpenGL, windowing/input using SDL and SoLoud for the audio library.
-In the scene above I was going for a spooky space station kind of vibe.

-I started with Blinn–Phong shading model and recently converted to a physically-based implementation.
+I started with Blinn–Phong shading model and then converted to a physically-based implementation.
 The models for the 3D scene were part of a kitbash set that I assembled into different scenes in blender.
 I used Assimp to export all the models into the several scene parts so that I could occlude